RAU

 e-mail: matthias.barjenbruch@tu-berlin.de

-The joint research project RAU seeks to address this and will comprehensively describe tire particles throughout the useful service life of tires, closing the knowledge gaps on where particle loss occurs over the entire life cycle.
-The goal is to identify and assess the entry points of tire materials into the aquatic environment and to develop reduction measures.
-RAU will then verify selected measures for reducing the emission of tire material into the aquatic environment.
-On the basis of various influencing factors, an evaluation matrix will be developed for deriving the most suitable measures to reduce tire abrasion in different locations.
+The joint research project RAU addressed this and comprehensively described tire particles throughout the useful service life of tires, closing the knowledge gaps on where particle loss occurs over the entire life cycle.
+The goal was to identify and assess the entry points of tire materials into the aquatic environment and to develop reduction measures.
+RAU then verified selected measures for reducing the emission of tire material into the aquatic environment.
+On the basis of various influencing factors, an evaluation matrix was developed for deriving the most suitable measures to reduce tire abrasion in different locations.

 Key areas of work